-Part of the base packs on Foxtel Now and also the standard Foxtel Plus bundle, the Fox Showcase channel has exclusive rights to everything from acclaimed network HBO – giving Australia access to much-acclaimed shows like Game of Thrones, Westworld, Veep, Silicon Valley, Watchmen, Big Little Lies and many more.
+Part of the base packs on Foxtel Now and also the standard Foxtel Plus bundle, the Fox Showcase channel has exclusive rights to everything from acclaimed network HBO – giving Australia access to much-acclaimed shows like Game of Thrones, Westworld, Veep, Euphoria, Watchmen, Big Little Lies and many more.
 All of it is available to stream on demand in high definition, too, alongside thousands of hours of other content that’s included in your subscription price.
 There’s even a dedicated channel for those who like to binge-watch shows – Box Sets runs entire seasons, 24 hours a day.
 Fox One, meanwhile, brings you hot new dramas like the acclaimed Devs.

-Sports fans, meanwhile, are well catered for by the range of 13 HD channels available through both Foxtel and Foxtel Now, including comprehensive live coverage of sports from Australia (including AFL and NRL) and around the globe, 24 hours a day.
-In addition to the multiple Fox Sports channels, you’ve got access to the international resources of ESPN, Eurosport and beIN.
+Sports fans, meanwhile, are well catered for by the range of 12 HD channels available through both Foxtel and Foxtel Now, including comprehensive live coverage of sports from Australia (including AFL and NRL) and around the globe, 24 hours a day.
+In addition to the multiple Fox Sports channels, you’ve got access to the international resources of ESPN and beIN.